amashuroff/understanding-weird-parts-js/ReadMe.md

 - Allows you to put a piece of a program or a function into strict operating mode
 - It is a string because an older browser would fail to (use strict) keyword (since it is a new feature that has never existed before), but if it sees a string, it would think, oh, it's just a string, it wont do anything, ill ignore it!
+- stops default THIS object being a global object, it's going to be undefined

 ### Strict